 When you’re building out luxury units at iconic buildings like Grove at Grand Bay, it’s important to integrate your own personal touch in a way that doesn’t disrupt the natural feel and ambience of the building.
 The work we successfully carried out for our client did just that.
 It combined raw with high-end materials, including mixed raw concrete of the columns, high-end marble, glass and woodwork, giving the unit a natural feel.

-We installed a beautiful onyx mirrored glass backsplash in the kitchen, which helped magnify the light in the room and give the wall a classy appearance.
-We built the closets, which included drawers, shelving and hanging space in beige linen egger colors, giving the closet a modern and clean look.
-We installed unique light fixtures, bathroom mirrors and a custom laundry room with pure white quartz countertop and beige linen cabinetry.
-We hung Onyx mirrored glass in the foyer of the unit, which made the entrance really stand out.
-Last but not least, we also painted the entire unit.
+They installed a beautiful onyx mirrored glass backsplash in the kitchen and did a kitchen cabinetry remodel, which helped magnify the light in the room and give the wall a classy appearance.
+Closets were also added, which included drawers, shelving and hanging space in beige linen egger colors, giving the closet a modern and clean look.
+They installed unique light fixtures, bathroom mirrors and a custom laundry room with pure white quartz countertop and beige linen cabinetry.
+They hung Onyx mirrored glass in the foyer of the unit, which made the entrance really stand out.
+Last but not least, they also painted the entire unit with the help of painting contractors for a more professional job done.